Puppet-Finland/puppet-wazuh_agent/README.md

 This is a simple and straightforward module to set up and manage Wazuh agent.
 No server side is and will not be supported.

-The assumption is that the agent side is only minimally set up and kept running.
+The assumption was/is that the agent side is only minimally set up and kept running.
 The server side will provide configuration remotely by using the agent.conf file.

 The drive behind this module was to have one for just the agent side, and keep it lean and mean with a simple and opinionated structure, as well as provide sensible defaults.